Bertie Ahern: Third term (2007–2008)

 Ahern stated in an interview in the Village on 22 May 2007, that he intended to retire from politics when he turned 60 years of age.
 He stated this would mean standing down as Taoiseach before the end of the Dáil term, which would have ended in 2012 at the latest.

-On 4 July 2007, Ahern stated at a conference in Donegal, that he did not understand why people sitting on the sidelines, "cribbing and moaning" about the economy, did not commit suicide.
+On 4 July 2007, Ahern stated at a conference in County Donegal that he did not understand why people sitting on the sidelines, "cribbing and moaning" about the economy, did not commit suicide.
 These comments came at a time when Ireland's economy was beginning to falter, and with property prices falling by up to 10% as part of the Irish property bubble.
 Ahern later accepted responsibility for the overheating of the property sector but took no responsibility for the failings of the Central Bank of Ireland.

 In an opinion poll taken in September 2007, subsequent to Ahern's initial two-day appearance at the Mahon Tribunal, fewer than one-third of voters believed Ahern's accounts of his finances.

 Opposition parties had previously been muted in their reaction but in September 2007, Labour Party leader Eamon Gilmore, called for Ahern to resign in light of his appearance at the Mahon Tribunal and on 23 September 2007, Leader of the Opposition Enda Kenny was heavily critical of the "rambling, incoherent" answers offered by Ahern to the Mahon tribunal in September 2007.
 Kenny said there was now a situation whereby a witness before a tribunal, testifying under oath, "is continually changing his story".
 It "create[s] a credibility problem and that's the issue the Taoiseach has got to deal with".